baardkrk/mecs_monitor/README.md

 The package is written in C++ for ROS Kinetic.

 ## Installation
-First, we have to install the (CUDA)[https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html Installation instructions for CUDA] toolkit.
+Make sure you have a CUDA compatible graphics card (and driver), and install the [CUDA toolkit](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html "Installation instructions for CUDA").

+Now, install [opencv](https://github.com/opencv/opencv "OpenCV's GitHub repo").
+You can also install opencv from your distributions repository.
+If you build it from source, you can turn on CUDA compatibility to make full use of your graphics card for image processing.
+This version of opencv will only be used when you install Caffe, and OpenPose.
+A different version of OpenCV is included in ROS Kinetic, and is what will be used by the package.
+(Unless ROS creates a symbolic link to the installed version if it is detected.
+I'm not sure.)

+Now, install ROS if it is not installed.
+When this package was first written, the program was tested on Ubuntu 16.04 with ROS Kinetic.
+I'm currently testing ROS Kinetic on Ubuntu 18.04, but it might not work.

-Then, we need to install the openpose package.
+Now, we need to install CMU's [openpose package](https://github.com/CMU-Perceptual-Computing-Lab/openpose).
 Install it in any location you want, but for the remainder of this guide, we will assume you installed it in
 ```
 $HOME/openpose/
 ```